 The Group operates in one operating and geographical segment, being the UK restaurant market.
-The chief operating decision maker, which has been determined to be the Board, reviews each individual restaurant as an operating segment with the only aggregation being at total consolidated level.
+The chief operating decision maker, which has been determined to be the Board, reviews each individual restaurant as an operating segment with the only aggregation being at total consolidated level, as the risks and commercial strategy are the same for all brands operated.
 No additional segmental information is therefore presented.